status-im/status-mobile/doc/DEPENDENCIES.md

 used for svg icons, mostly collectibles are using svg
 TODO: updating requires a pod update on iOS

+## "react-native-swipe-list-view": "^3.2.9"

+Used for make rows swipe-able and add hidden buttons.

 ## "react-native-touch-id": "^4.4.1"

 used for touch-id identification